Susannah Morrisey: Characterisation and stories

-For her portrayal of Susannah, Drury won the "Best Exit" accolade at the 2001 Inside Soap Awards.
+For her portrayal of Susannah, Drury was nominated in the "Best Actress" category at the 1998 Inside Soap Awards.
+Drury won the "Best Exit" accolade at the 2001 Inside Soap Awards ceremony.
 In 2006, Susannah's car crash and children's deaths was voted as one of soap opera's most emotional death stories by readers of Radio Times.
 Katy Brent from Closer compiled a list of Brookside's most memorable moments.
 She included Susannah's car crash as a memorable stunt, Susannah and Emily's sparring as a memorable feud and Susannah's death as a memorable whodunnit mystery.
 A writer from The Guide Liverpool named Susannah's death as one of the show's top ten stories.
 Lorna Hughes from the Liverpool Echo included Susannah and Greg in their list of Brookside's most memorable couples.
 She added "Their steamy affair was probably most memorable for how it came to an end – but what a way to finish things."
 Hughes later named Susannah's death as one of the show's most famous and memorable stories.
 In 2003, Frances Traynor from the Daily Record named Susannah's crash that killed her children, her argument with Max and her subsequent death some of the show's "most controversial plotlines".
 An Evening Standard writer praised Drury's "excellent acting" during Susannah's car crash storyline.
 Dominic Moffitt from the Liverpool Echo branded the car crash as Susannah's "most controversial moment".